-6 Detailed Description
+9 Detailed Description

-6.1 Overview
+9.1 Overview

-The UCD3138064A family is a digital power supply controller from Texas Instruments offering superior levels of integration and performance in a single chip solution.
-The flexible nature of the UCD3138064A family makes it suitable for a wide variety of power conversion applications.
-Multiple peripherals inside the device have been specifically optimized to enhance the performance of AC/DC and isolated DC/DC applications and reduce the solution component count in the IT and network infrastructure space.
-The UCD3138064A family is a fully programmable solution offering customers complete control of their application, along with ample ability to differentiate their solution.
+The UCD3138xA family is a digital power supply controller from Texas Instruments offering superior levels of integration and performance in a single chip solution.
+The UCD3138128A, in comparison to Texas Instruments UCD3138A digital power controller offers 128 kB of program Flash memory.
+The flexible nature of the UCD3138xA family makes it suitable for a wide variety of power conversion applications.

+In addition, multiple peripherals inside the device have been specifically optimized to enhance the performance of AC/DC and isolated DC/DC applications and reduce the solution component count in the IT and network infrastructure space.
+The UCD3138xA family is a fully programmable solution offering customers complete control of their application, along with ample ability to differentiate their solution.
+At the same time, TI is committed to simplifying our customer's development effort through offering best in class development tools, including application firmware, Code Composer StudioTM software development environment, and TI's Fusion Power Development GUI which enables customers to configure and monitor key system parameters.

-6.2 ARM Processor
+9.1.1 ARM Processor

 The ARM7TDMI-S processor is a synthesizable member of the ARM family of general purpose 32-bit microprocessors.
-The ARM architecture is based on RISC (Reduced Instruction Set Computer) principles where two instruction sets are available: the 32-bit ARM instruction set and the 16-bit Thumb instruction set.
+The ARM architecture is based on RISC (Reduced Instruction Set Computer) principles where two instruction sets are available.
+The 32-bit ARM instruction set and the 16-bit Thumb instruction set.
 The Thumb instructions allow for higher code density equivalent to a 16-bit microprocessor, with the performance of the 32-bit microprocessor.